jonathanhefner/rails/guides/source/engines.md

 * How to build features for the engine.
 * How to hook the engine into an application.
 * How to override engine functionality in the application.
-* Avoid loading Rails frameworks with Load and Configuration Hooks
+* How to avoid loading Rails frameworks with Load and Configuration Hooks

 --------------------------------------------------------------------------------